WHAT’S IN THIS REVIEW?

 Meanwhile, if you actually do need to use their VPN to evade censorship, they are happy to send off a free subscription, and they do good advocacy work in the privacy sector.

-There are still potential improvements that could be made, such as a wider range of server locations and better savings, but that’s something that can easily be rectified in the future.
-Maybe the fees are slightly higher than the average, but at least you’ll know that it’s not being offset by the sale of your personal data.
+There are still potential improvements that could be made, such as a wider range of server locations in select regions and better savings, but that’s something that can easily be rectified in the future.
+Maybe the fees are slightly higher than average, but at least you’ll know that it’s not being offset by the sale of your personal data.